Updated on 2025-08-30 GMT+08:00

 • Batch creation is not supported.
 One can create only one disk from a backup at a time.

 • One backup cannot be used for concurrent disk creation operations at the same time.
-For example, if you are creating disk A from a backup, this backup can be used to create another disk only after disk A has been created.
+For example, if you are creating disk A from a backup, this backup can only be used to create another disk after disk A has been created.

 • If a disk is created from a backup of a system disk, the new disk can be used as a data disk only.